memfault/interrupt/_drafts/practical_zephyr_00_basics.md

 <truncated output>
 ```

-> **Note:** The default build directory of `west` is a `build` folder within the same directory.
-If run without `-d ../build`, `west` will create a `build` folder in the current directory for the build.
+> **Note:** The default build directory of _West_ is a `build` folder within the same directory.
+If run without `-d ../build`, _West_ will create a `build` folder in the current directory for the build.

 The build seems to succeed, but there's a warning indicating that no board has been specified.
-How is that possible? `west` itself typically still expects a "board configuration" or the `--board` parameter.
-The reason for this is simple: `west` is much more than just a wrapper for CMake and therefore doesn't parse the provided `CMakeLists.txt` file - where we specified the `BOARD`.
+How is that possible? _West_ itself typically still expects a "board configuration" or the `--board` parameter.
+The reason for this is simple: _West_ is much more than just a wrapper for CMake and therefore doesn't parse the provided `CMakeLists.txt` file - where we specified the `BOARD`.
 It just warns you that you may have forgotten to specify the `board` but still proceeds to call CMake.

 Before looking yet another step deeper into West, comment or **delete** the `set(BOARD ...)` instruction in your `CMakeLists.txt` file.

 #### Building with West

-As mentioned, `west` needs an indication of which board is being used by your project.
+As mentioned, _West_ needs an indication of which board is being used by your project.
 Just like plain CMake, this could be done by specifying the `BOARD` as an environment variable, or by passing the board to `west build`:

 ```bash
 # pass the board as argument